paraiccooney/data-centric-project/README.md

 relevant with a greater number of user generated content.
 The functionality was designed to be as minimalistic as possible.

 **Feature - Bookmark add/remove buttons**
-The add/remove bookmark feature was implimented to give users the ability to save recipes which have been generated by other users.
+The add/remove bookmark feature was implemented to give users the ability to save recipes which have been generated by other users.

 **Feature - Delete buttons**
 The delete feature allows users to delete recipes they themselves authored.